 Privacy Policy

-SwanLogic LLC, d/b/a MemberSpace (“us”, “we”, or “our”) operates https://www.memberspace.com website (the “Service(s)”).
+SwanLogic LLC, d/b/a MemberSpace (“us”, “we”, or “our”) operates https://www.memberspace.com (the “Service(s)”).

 This privacy notice informs you of how we collect, use and disclose personal information when you use our Services and of your rights and choices in connection with this.
 Please see our Terms and Conditions for other terms governing the use of our Services.

-Information We Collect
+1. Information We Collect

-Open an account: In order to use the Service as our customer, you need to provide account information, which includes identifiers such as your name, e-mail address, physical address, telephone number; billing information such as your credit or debit card information; and information about your organization.
+When you open an account: In order to use the Services as our customer, you need to provide account information, which includes information that may identify you, and financial information.
 We use Stripe, a third party provider, to process your credit card information and only retain the last four digits of the card and the card brand.
+We need this information in order to provide you with the Services and to process your payment.
+If you do not provide this information, we would not be able to provide the Services to you.

-Interact with our Service: When you engage with us on our various social media platforms, or send us any feedback, questions, comments, suggestions, ideas, or interact with us in any way, you provide us with personal information including identifiers such as your name and email address, as well as any other personal information you choose to include in such communications.
+When you interact with our Services: When you engage with us on our various social media platforms, or send us any feedback, questions, comments, suggestions, ideas, or interact with us in any way, you provide us with personal information including identifiers such as your name and email address, as well as any other personal information you choose to include in such communications.
 The personal information we collect will not include any national identifiers, passport numbers, social security numbers etc. or any information that reveals racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic data, biometric, data concerning health or data concerning an individual’s sex life or sexual orientation.

 Please note that information you provide to us through feedback, surveys, suggestions etc., without the parts that identify you, will be treated as non-confidential and non-proprietary and we may use it and share it with third parties.